Endogen/Telegram-Bauer-Bot/README.md

 ### General bot features
 * Every command is a plugin that can be enabled / disabled without restarting the bot
-* Every command can be updated without restarting the bot by drag & dropping the plugin implementation into the bot chat (admins only)
+* Every command can be updated without restarting the bot by drag & dropping the plugin implementation into the bot chat
 * Bot can restart and shutdown via commands
 * Bot can be used with or without SQLite database
 * Bot can be administered by more then one user